whoffmann/MemorySum/README.md

 HOW TO RUN:
 -----------
-Simply run gui.py using python:
+To play the command line version, run game.py using python:
+> python game.py
+To run the GUI version, run gui.py:
 > python gui.py

+If you make changes to ringbuffer.py or equation.py, you can run tests by running test.py:
+> python test.py

 TODO:
 -----
-- Make the previous answers hidden (the game is pointless if there is nothing to memorize)
 - Improve usuability by adding instructions and more prompts
-- Add a GUI
 - Handle edge cases for user input
+- Allow user to specify difficulty level
+- End the game in a better way
+- Display user score in GUI